 Transits, occultations and inferior conjunctions

-When a heavenly body crosses in front of another one, it’s called a transit if it doesn’t cover much of the object behind it.
-If it hides all (or a good deal) of the one behind, it’s an occultation.
+When a heavenly body crosses in front of another one, it’s a transit if it doesn’t cover much of the object behind it.
+If it hides all (or a good deal) of the one behind, it’s an occultation, a type of eclipse.

-Mercury and Venus are inferior planets to Earth.
-This isn't snobbery, though I think we would all prefer to live on Earth.
-The inferior planets orbit closer to the Sun than we do and the superior planets farther away.
+Mercury and Venus are inferior planets.
+This isn't snobbery.
+Inferior planets orbit closer to the Sun than we do and superior planets are farther away.
 All of the planets orbit at different speeds, so they only line up occasionally.
-However when Venus (or Mercury) is between Earth and the Sun, we call it an inferior conjunction.
+However when Venus (or Mercury) is directly between Earth and the Sun, we call it an inferior conjunction.

 Ecliptic and nodes

-The planets all orbit the Sun in the same direction and nearly the same plane, which you can see here, as though there were a giant tabletop in space.
+The planets orbit the Sun in the same direction and nearly the same plane.
+As you can see, it's almost as though there were a giant tabletop in space.
 (The picture is not to scale and of course, the planets don't all line up like that.)
-However each planet's orbit is tilted somewhat in relation to the others.
+Yet it's not quite a tabletop, as each planet's orbit is tilted slightly in relation to the others.

 We call the plane of the Earth's orbit the ecliptic.
 The orbit of Venus is tilted 3.4 degrees to the ecliptic, but there are two points where the planes intersect.
-They are called nodes, as shown in this diagram.
+These are the nodes.

 First observed transits